H0llyW00dzZ/K8sBlackPearl/README.md

 # TODO

-- [x] Implement error handling and retry logic within the Worker function to handle transient errors.
+- [x] Implement error handling and retry logic within the CrewWorker function to handle transient errors.
-- [ ] Enhance the Worker function to perform a more specific task or to be more configurable.
+- [ ] Enhance the CrewWorker function to perform a more specific task or to be more configurable.
 - [ ] Expand the package to support other Kubernetes resources and operations.
 - [ ] Introduce metrics collection for monitoring the health and performance of the workers.